Prior Episodes | 7958 (19 BBY) | Next Episodes

 Star Wars: Clone Wars - Chapter 22 (2005) [S3]

-The Separatist forces are spreading everywhere, and hunting down General Grievous
+everywhere, and hunting down General Grievous becomes the gravest concern.
+To this end,

 CONTINUITY